6 min read

 According to the National Institute of Health's Fact Sheet on zinc, zinc lozenges may reduce the duration and severity of the common cold, especially if taken soon after the onset of illness.
 However, it is important to note that zinc nasal sprays should be avoided due to the serious side effects.

-Although vitamin C is commonly-known as a cold remedy, the results of clinical trials are inconsistent.
-The use of vitamin C after the onset of cold symptoms has not been shown to be effectively reduce the length or symptoms of the common cold.
-However, the National Institute of Health's Fact Sheet on vitamin C states that regular vitamin C intake of 250 mg/day to 1 g/day can be extremely helpful in people undergoing intense physical exercise or cold environments.
-In these cases, the incidence of cold was reduced by 50%.
+Although vitamin C is commonly-known as a cold remedy, the results of clinical trials are mixed.
+The use of vitamin C after the onset of cold symptoms has not been shown to effectively reduce the length or symptoms of the common cold.
+However, the National Institute of Health's Fact Sheet on vitamin C states that regular vitamin C intake of 250 mg/day to 1 g/day can be extremely helpful in people who regularly participate in intense physical exercise or are routinely exposed to constant cold environments.
+In these cases, the incidence of cold was reduced by 50% with the use of vitamin C.

-Generally, vitamin and mineral supplements are most effective as a preemptive defense against becoming sick.
-If you do become ill, medical wisdom recommends that you drink plenty of fluids, get plenty of rest, and visit a doctor if your symptoms do not improve within a few days.
+Realistically, vitamin and mineral supplements are most effective as a support for your immune system.
+If you do become ill, doctors recommend that you drink plenty of fluids, get plenty of rest, and visit a doctor if your symptoms do not improve within a few days.

 When selecting the right vitamins and supplements for your individual needs, it is important to remember their proper role within a balanced lifestyle.
 Vitamins and supplements can certainly give your immunity a boost, but they can’t make up for an unhealthy lifestyle.
 If you find yourself regularly fighting illness, consider the following areas of your life, in addition to pursuing vitamins and supplements:

 Make sure your diet is varied and well-balanced.
 The goal is to consume lots of vitamins and minerals without too many calories from sugar and fat.
 Many people eat excessive amounts of calories from sugar and fat without meeting the body’s needs for essential vitamins and minerals.
 Foods that have high ratios of nutrients to calories are known as “nutritionally dense.”
-Focus on these types of foods to raise your immunity.
+Try incorporating more foods like kale, collards, quinoa, and butternut squash that are naturally high in nutrients in order to support your immune system.

 Exercise often, especially if you are sedentary at work.
 A daily workout is ideal, but don’t rush into it.
 If you are beginning a new workout routine, be sure to ease yourself into it to avoid injury and any unnecessary stress.
 Overworking yourself can actually lead to a decreased immune function.
 Another tip: choosing an activity you enjoy will help you stay committed to your routine.
 Social activities like hiking in the woods, going for a swim, walking your dog, or playing sports can also provide the added benefits of elevating your mood and forming close bonds.